Page under construction always…

 The successful British Trophy Winning team with manager Len Heath giving a wry smile bringing the score to 16 Wins from 28 events since 1913, This however was to be the last year Britain was to run the Trophy in the remaining history of the ISDT.
-P H ‘Jim’ Alves on the Triumph, S B Manns on the Matchless, J V Brittain Royal Enfield, Hugh Viney on the AJS, Jack Stocker Royal Enfield.The competition with Silver Vase entries Netherlands ‘B’ plus Polish ‘B team taken by the Czech ‘B’ Team trio of Frantisek Blaha, Vojtech Kolar & Bohumil Kabat for the second year in succession on the Speed Test!.
+P H ‘Jim’ Alves on the Triumph, S B Manns on the Matchless, J V Brittain – Royal Enfield, Hugh Viney on the AJS, Jack Stocker – Royal Enfield.The competition with Silver Vase entries Netherlands ‘B’ plus Polish ‘B team taken by the Czech ‘B’ Team trio of Frantisek Blaha, Vojtech Kolar & Bohumil Kabat for the second year in succession on the Speed Test!.
 Club Team prize won by the Czech Ustredni dum armady, all riding 150cc CZs again in the Speed Tests to see off a hard riding British Silver Vase ‘A’ Team.
 Manufacturers Teams Prizes went to Ariel , AMC (AJS & Matchless) & Royal Enfield, the 2 Czech entries Jawa & though both won through to warn manufacturers in Britain that strong commercial competition lay ahead.
 The town of Hluk in Zlin has posted an archive of old photos of the ISDT in 1953 including this picture of Geoff Wagger and Passenger with their sidecar at the check at Hulk on the first day.
 More of these images can be seen in our blog feature on this photo archive here To add to confusion only Don Evans appears to be sitting on the actual bike he rode.